Mariusthvdb/custom-ui/EXAMPLES.md

 # However.
 Experimental.
 Recently discovered....

 Several integrations in core Home Assistant allow to set additional attributes.
 Like [Template](https://www.home-assistant.io/integrations/template/#attributes).
-For the sake of experiment I tried to add an icon_color attribute, and used a regular Jinja template (it was after all in a <template> entity).
+For the sake of experiment I tried to add an `icon_color` attribute, and used a regular Jinja template (it was after all in a <template> entity) on that attribute.
 To my surprise this works perfectly.
-And even better than before, because we can use the <this> variable.
+And even better than before, because we can use the `this` variable.

 This hasnt been tested thoroughly yet, but nothing seems to be causing trouble, and the templates are rendered completely in sync with state changes.